UnnarThorBachmann/blackjack/README.md

 ##Models Included:
  - **User**
-    - Stores unique user_name and (optional) email address.
+    - Stores unique user_name, winning_ratio, number of games (n_games) and (optional) email address.
+Users are ranked by winning ration.
+Ties broken by number of games.

  - **Game**
     - Stores unique game states.
 Associated with User model via KeyProperty.

  - **Score**
-    - Records completed games.
+    - Records results from each game.
+A game can be won (1.0), drawn (0.5) or lost (0.0).
+Ties broken with number of cards.
 Associated with Users model via KeyProperty.

 ##Forms Included:
  - **GameForm**